MythicAgents/poseidon/documentation-payload/poseidon/commands/jobkill.md

 +++

 ## Summary
-Kill a job with the specified ID - not all jobs are killable though.
-Killable jobs are `keylog`, `triagedirectory`, and `portscan`.
+Kill a job with the specified ID.
+Some jobs will take longer to try to kill based on how frequently they can check for a kill status.
+To get the GUID to use, run the `jobs` command.

 - Needs Admin: False